Downtown

 This is not the default first-visit base.
 It is the right one when the campus or cultural reason for the trip is the actual priority.

-Use it for Brown or RISD visits, museum-heavy days, or a quieter Providence version.
+Best for Brown or RISD visits, museum-heavy days, or a quieter Providence version.

 Do not pick it by accident if the weekend is mainly about easy downtown dinners and hotel convenience.